Here are some of the best things to do on the modern manmade island of Odaiba, Tokyo

 Fuji Television Network Observation Deck (Hachitama)

-The Fuji Television Headquarters Building in Minato-ku, Tokyo, offers a 270-degree panoramic view of the Tokyo Gate Bridge, Tokyo Sky Tree, Tokyo Tower, Rainbow Bridge and other landmark buildings in the Rinkai subcenter from the spherical observation deck on the 25th floor.
+The Fuji Television Building in Minato-ku, Tokyo, offers a 270-degree panoramic view of the Tokyo Gate Bridge, Tokyo Sky Tree, Tokyo Tower, Rainbow Bridge and other landmark buildings in the Rinkai subcenter from the spherical observation deck on the 25th floor.
 Admission to the sphere is 500 yen for adults and 300 yen for elementary and junior high school students.

 Telecom Center Observatory